Relevant Laws Re: E-Collars

 (d) the use is in accordance with any instructions for use of the collar provided by the manufacturer; and

-(e) the dog or cat is introduced to the use of the collar in accordance with a training program that complies with a code of practice made under section 7 of the Act (if any); and
+(e) the dog or cat is introduced to the use of the collar in accordance with a training program that complies with the Victorian Code of Practice for the Training of Dogs and Cats to Wear Electronic Collars; and

 The Code of Practice